In my late teens I went to a youth conference that got me all fired up about youth advocacy.

 Writing articles turned into blogging online.

-My one eBook, released when I’d gotten really busy, has now turned into four eBooks in the Kindle store.
+My first eBook, the “Fill in the Gaps” event management guide, released when I’d gotten really busy, has now turned into four eBooks in the Kindle store.

 Learnings from a young writer